 BOARD OF DIRECTORS

-Tracey has been a board member of Foodshed Capital since July 2021.
+Tracey has been a board member of Foodshed Capital since July 2021 and serves as board Secretary.
 She is founder and CEO of Rainmaker Industries Group, LLC, a consultancy based in Virginia.
 With nearly three decades of experience in public relations and marketing, supplier diversity, and minority business development, the consultancy is a culmination of her work leveraging relationships to elevate communities of color and create access to models that build generational wealth for a diverse people.

 Prior to Rainmaker, Tracey served a 7-year appointment with the Commonwealth, starting in 2014 when she was appointed by Gov. McAuliffe to direct the merger of the former Department of Minority Business Enterprise (DMBE) and Department of Business Assistance (DBA).
 Her first order of business was to rally state buyers and agency heads to support the Governor’s initiative to increase utilization of small, women and minority (SWaM) owned businesses.